BEHAVIOR MATTERS (BY MARK OVERTON)

 Much of the preaching I’ve heard consists of a disorganized (but interesting) stream of thoughts, with entertaining anecdotes, but no organization into clear concepts.
 So the overall message is foggy, but the individual spoken sentences are usually about making us happier.
 Some preaching follows an overall theme (the title of the sermon), but is applied mainly to how we can improve our happiness in this life.

 Such happy-now preaching seldom mentions sin, and when it does, instead of defining sin clearly, it leaves the impression that sin is regarded as “anything you do that makes you unhappy.”
 The correct definition of sin is “anything you do that makes God unhappy.”
 Neglecting or misrepresenting sin like this week after week eventually leaves the additional impression that “it’s okay with God if we sin.”
 Righteous behavior is treated the same way: By not talking about the necessity of righteous behavior, churches give the impression it’s not important to God.
-Did you notice the frequent use of the word impression in this paragraph?
+Did you notice that the word impression was used three times in this paragraph?

 Deception by Impression

-This is Satan’s work: He is teaching by vague impression rather than by clear precept.
+This is Satan’s work: He is teaching by vague impression rather than by clear concept.
 He is concealing his lies in fog.
-Satan is letting the false happy-now teaching leave false impressions.
+Satan is causing the false happy-now teaching to leave false impressions.